Semantic Models for the First-stage Retrieval: A Comprehensive Review: Background

 Probabilistic methods are one of the oldest formal models in IR, which introduce the probability theory as a principled foundation to estimate the relevance probability $P(y=1|q,d)$ of a document $d$ to the query $q$.
 The Binary Independence Model (BIM)~\cite{robertson1976relevance} is the most original and influential probabilistic retrieval model.
-It represents documents and queries to binary term vectors, that an entry is 1 if the corresponding term occurs in the text, and otherwise the entry is 0.
-With these representations, the ``binary'' and ``term independency'' assumptions are introduced by BIM.
-But these assumptions are contrary to the facts, so a number of extensions are proposed to relax some assumptions of BIM, such as the Tree Dependence Model~\cite{van1977theoretical} and BM25~\cite{Robertson:Now:BM25}.
+It represents documents and queries to binary term vectors, that an entry is 1 if the corresponding term occurs in the document, and otherwise the entry is 0.
+With these representations, ``binary'' and ``term independency'' assumptions are introduced by BIM.
+But these assumptions are contrary to facts, so a number of extensions are proposed to relax some assumptions of BIM, such as the Tree Dependence Model~\cite{van1977theoretical} and BM25~\cite{Robertson:Now:BM25}.
 In particular, the BM25 model takes into account the document frequency, document length and term frequency, which has been widely used and quite successful across different academic researches as well as commercial systems~\cite{pedersen2010query, liu2017cascade}.

 Instead of modeling the relevance probability explicitly, language models (LM) for IR~\cite{ponte1998language} build a language model $M_d$ for each document $d$, then documents are ranked based on the likelihood of generating the query $q$, i.e., $P(q|M_d)$.
-The document language models are also built on the bag-of-words assumption, and could be instantiated as either multiple Bernoulli~\cite{ponte1998language} or Multinomial \cite{Miller1999A, hiemstra2000probabilistic}.
-The experimental results in~\cite{ponte1998language} prove the effectiveness of the term weights coming from the language model over the traditional TF-IDF weights.
-Moreover, the language models provide another perspective for modeling the retrieval tasks, and subsequently inspire many extended approaches~\cite{zhai2008statistical, bravo2010hypergeometric}.
+The document language model is also built on the bag-of-words assumption, and could be instantiated as either multiple Bernoulli~\cite{ponte1998language} or Multinomial \cite{Miller1999A, hiemstra2000probabilistic}.
+Experimental results in~\cite{ponte1998language} prove the effectiveness of term weights coming from language models over the traditional TF-IDF weight.
+Moreover, language models provide another perspective for modeling retrieval tasks, and subsequently inspire many extended approaches~\cite{zhai2008statistical, bravo2010hypergeometric}.